SamGree/Love-Quiz/README.md

    - when player make a choice button appear NEXT
      ![Tux, the Linux mascot](/assets/images/button.screenshot.png)

   - Once player go through all questions, the player's score and name will  be displayed.
 Then player have the option to play again if they want to.
     ![Tux, the Linux mascot](/assets/images/final.png)

-## Site Overview
- ### Goal
- - Creating a quiz game involves setting clear goals to ensure the game is engaging, educational, and enjoyable for players.
-   Here are some key goals to consider when creating a quiz game:
-   1. Engagement: Ensure the game is fun and engaging to keep players interested.
-   2. Educational Value: Provide informative and educational content to enhance players' knowledge.
-   3. Challenge: Balance the difficulty to provide a rewarding challenge without being too frustrating.
-   4. Feedback: Provide immediate feedback on answers to help players learn and improve.

 ## Technologies used